Last updated on January 26th, 2021

 Written and Photographed by Rebecca Peters-Golden

-So, with apple season just around the corner, why not spice up your crumbles with the best year-round ingredient: cheese!
+With apple season just around the corner, why not spice up your crumbles with the best year-round ingredient: blue cheese!

 - 1 tablespoon cinnamon